 Before I start though, let’s hear it for the small independent shops like Peak Footwear.
 Despite its diminutive size, owner Karen manages to pack it full of hiking boots and running shoes and everything you might need to take on this walk or something much longer and more serious.
 And in the internet age, walking boots are definitely one of those things where trying on in real life is more than worth the initial effort compared to a couple of clicks on Amazon.

 So we gathered around maps in the shop, while Amanda traced our route, across packed contour lines, and over high tops… it’s always so easy to draw that finger… and so much harder when it comes to placing one foot in front of the other.
 Perhaps, we needed a little pick-me-up before we strode out?

-Fortunately another Holmfirth institution, Bloc Coffee, was on our way out of town…
+Fortunately another Holmfirth institution, Bloc Coffee (now CAVE), was on our way out of town…

 Last of the summer… in early spring